ryjen/ryjen/README.md

 My current project is [eyespie](https://github.com/hackelia-micrantha/eyespie) is a turn based game of "I spy with my little eye" using AI (kotlin multiplatform).

+I have a lot of old crap here, just watch where you are walking and don't tread it all over my day job.

 Ask about my private repositories if you like:

 * scrabble algorithms and iOS AR/ML board solver